 I am missing the range of browns in this palette, including the deep and warm Cyprus Umber from the Modern Renaissance palette.
 There are way more purple and grey shadows in this one, and not enough yellow.
 Maybe it’s just my infatuation with this palette, but I don’t think I miss the yellows.
 I’m not even sure how I feel about yellow eyeshadow in the first place, but I admit it doesn’t feel complete without them.

 If you love the orange and taupe shades, this is the palette you want.
-This palette has the same number of pans as Modern Renaissance, but the colors are all focused on the oranges and warm, sandy beige colors.
-There is absolutely no pink-toned shadows in here, unless you count the pink-tinted beige.
-It’s definitely missing the vibrant pinks, though, which makes it feel incomplete as a Modern Renaissance Dupe.
-But for under $10, this is a great condensed version for fans of those warm orangey shades!
+This palette has the same number of pans as Modern Renaissance, but the colors are all focused on the oranges and warm, sandy beige colors with a hint of the pinks.
+It’s definitely missing the vibrant berry shadows, though, which makes it feel incomplete as a Modern Renaissance Dupe.
+But for under $20, this is an amazing and versatile palette that would easily recreate MR-inspired looks.

 Morphe 35W Warm Eyeshadow Palette